 Information regarding combined degree programs, their curricula, pre-entry requirements, distribution of instruction, graduation requirements, finances, and additional information may be obtained from the school and program directors responsible for the programs.
 Options are found in the combined degrees section of the catalog.

 Applicants are admitted under one of three classifications and must be approved for acceptance by the department(s) in which they propose to do their major concentration.
 Acceptance into a specific program is required before any credit earned can be applied to a degree or certificate.

 Regular status is given to a student who has met all entrance requirements and is registered for a standard course of study leading toward a degree or certificate in one of the schools of the University.

 Provisional status may be given to a student who has been accepted for admission but has not yet received regular status, either because of qualitative or quantitative deficiencies in the academic record.

-The University accepts only official transcripts sent directly to Loma Linda University from the college, university, or high school issuing it.
+The University accepts only official transcripts sent directly to Loma Linda University from the college, university, or high school issuing it or approved Centralized Application Service (CAS).
 Transcripts submitted by the student are not considered official.

-Applicants not applying through a central application service (such as AAMCAS, AADSAS, etc.,) must provide official transcripts of all postsecondary education prior to offers of admission.
-International applicants (non-U.S. citizens and non-U.S. permanent residents) must meet all admission requirements for the chosen program before an offer of acceptance can be issued, whether or not the program uses a central application service.
-Official final transcripts documenting completion of all course work must be submitted to the University immediately upon completion.
+Applicants not applying through a central application service (e.g., AAMCAS, AADSAS, OTCAS, CASPA) must provide a complete academic history prior to offers of admission.
+International applicants (non-U.S. citizens and non-permanent residents) must meet all admission requirements for the chosen program before an offer of acceptance can be issued, whether or not the program uses a central application service.
+Official final transcripts documenting completion of all coursework must be submitted to the University immediately upon completion.

 Applicants who have attended international schools are required to submit official transcripts (mark sheets) in the original language, which convey the grades and credits earned in each subject; and an English translation of their transcripts, if not already in English.